pjmidgard/RCJP/README.md

                                 if cvf1==1:

 [/C]
-RLE find three matches 3 that "0000" matches change to two next three block 128 bits
+Find three matches 3 that "0000" matches change to two next three block 128 bits